 England will host the Republic of Ireland at Wembley on May 29 before departing for Rio de Janeiro for their game against Brazil on June 2 as part of the FA’s 150th anniversary celebrations.

-The Three Lions boss claims the two matches are vital for England’s World Cup preparations, with England playing a further friendly match against Scotland in August before restarting their qualifying campaign against Moldova in September.
+The Three Lions manager says the two matches are vital for England’s World Cup preparations, with England playing a further friendly match against Scotland in August before restarting their qualifying campaign against Moldova in September.